maroontress/StyleChecker/doc/rules/AssignmentToParameter.md

 Those who are unfamiliar with C# often assign a new value to the parameters passed _by value_, with the intention that the assignment will be reflected in the caller's variables.
-This rule allows them to immediately notice that themselves are confused or misled.
+This rule allows them to immediately notice that they confused or misled themselves.

 The diagnostic for a parameter passed _by value_ is reported when the method does as follows: